 Oxford City Council provides a website offering comprehensive information on cycling in Oxford (e.g. regulations, safety, details of cycle lanes and routes).
-There are also some useful resources on the University's travelling by bicycle page (discounted safety gear and repairs, free cycle training for Oxford students, advice about buying or renting a bike).
+There are also some useful resources on the University's <a href="creation-transformat

 The University's Personal Safety website advises that Oxford is generally a safe place to study and socialise in, but nevertheless it offers some tips to minimise any risks.